pakal/django-compat-patcher/django_deprecation_timeline_notes.rst

 - The WSGIRequest.REQUEST property will be removed. :kind:`DELETION` [FIXED]
 - The class django.utils.datastructures.MergeDict will be removed. :kind:`DELETION` [FIXED]
 - The zh-cn and zh-tw language codes will be removed and have been replaced by the zh-hans and zh-hant language code respectively.
-- The internal django.utils.functional.memoize will be removed.
+- The internal django.utils.functional.memoize will be removed. :kind:`DELETION` [FIXED]
 - django.core.cache.get_cache will be removed.
 Add suitable entries to CACHES and use django.core.cache.caches instead.
 - django.db.models.loading will be removed.
 - Passing callable arguments to querysets will no longer be possible.